Everything you need to help your clients send you website content on time

 - Source.sketch - The sketch files of all wireframes, free for you to modify

 Download it here.
-The password is GIMME.
+If asked, the password is GIMME.

 These are some basic copywriting instructions that you can include in the "instructions" area in Content Snare.